-Ross is predeceased by her beloved husband John (Jack) Ross and her dear son Donald Ross.
+She is predeceased by her beloved husband, John (Jack) Ross; and her dear son Donald Ross.

-Ross is widely known for her career as an accomplished watercolor painter, receiving numerous awards in regional, national and international shows.
-A lifelong painter of scenes from her beloved Highland Lakes, Sussex and Orange counties, she superbly captured the light and the beauty of her treasured landscapes.
-Ross conducted year-round art workshops and served on juries of show awards and selection in NJ, NY and PA.
+She is widely known for her career as an accomplished watercolor painter, receiving numerous awards in regional, national, and international shows.
+A lifelong painter of scenes from her beloved Highland Lakes, Sussex, and Orange counties, she superbly captured the light and the beauty of her treasured landscapes.
+She conducted year-round art workshops and served on juries of show awards and selection in New Jersey, New York, and Pennsylvania.
 Her paintings have been exhibited at The National Academy, The Salmagundi Club, The Trotter Museum, Noyes Museum, Monmouth Museum, Waterloo Village, Newington Cropsey Museum, Morris Museum, Clifton Arts Center, Kent Art Association and The Barn Galleries.
-She had several one-woman shows, two mother-daughter shows and was represented by several galleries.
+She had several one-woman shows, two mother-daughter shows, and was represented by several galleries.

-Ross was passionate about promoting art to people of all ages.
-At Highland Lakes she developed creative art programs and chaired the popular annual, community-wide Highland Lakes Art Show.
+She was passionate about promoting art to people of all ages.
+At Highland Lakes she developed creative art programs and chaired the popular annual, communitywide Highland Lakes Art Show.

 A Celebration of Life will be held at Our Lady of Fatima Church in Highland Lakes at a future date.
 For upcoming service updates and online guestbook, visit Ferguson-Vernon Funeral Home at fergusonfuneralhomesnj.com, or phone 973-827-6600).